azuline/repertoire/README.md

 Since GQL API can create release, need to have functions to scan its tracks for cover art and/or upload art.

-Do a clean up because this whole artists thing is a bit complicated.